 Effective September 1, 2023, Texas law requires that all reports be submitted to the Texas Attorney General electronically using the Data Breach Report provided by the OAG.
 The report to the AG must specify the number of Texans that the business or organization has notified of the breach by mail or email.

 If you are an individual that has been notified of a data breach, and/or are not an authorized representative of the business or organization experiencing a data breach, please submit your information via a consumer complaint form.

 If you are an authorized representative of a business or organization, submit your Data Breach Report.

 How do I submit the required Data Breach Report to the Texas Attorney General’s Office?

-To comply, you may fill out the Data Breach Notice form provided and submit it electronically.
+Fill out the Data Breach Report form and submit it electronically.